-- 1. Press and release to unlock the driver's door.
-Note: The interior lamps will illuminate. - 2.
-Press \supseteq and release again within three seconds to unlock all the doors.
+1. Press $\square$ and release to unlock the driver's door.
+Note: The interior lamps will illuminate if the control on the overhead lamp is not set to the off position.

+2. Press $\square$ and release again within three seconds to unlock the passenger doors and the rear cargo doors.